Full-Time Police Officer

-Capitol Police is a great place for experienced officers who seek a second act in their law enforcement careers and a wise choice for entry-level officers who want to begin a rewarding career in a high-profile setting.
-The time is now to consider joining our team.
-Additional stipends are available for Crisis Negotiators, Firearms Instructors, Field Training Officers, and more!
+Capitol Police is a great place for experienced officers seeking a second act in their law enforcement careers and a wise choice for entry-level officers who want to begin a rewarding career in a high-profile setting.
 We have a very positive and supportive culture.
-Our schedules provide a work-life balance second to none in the area.
-Coming late Spring of 2024, there will be no overnight shifts...Yes, no overnight shifts.
 Officers work a 4/day 10-hour schedule.
-Most schedules will provide for all weekends off!
+Additional stipends are available for Crisis Negotiators, Firearms Instructors, Field Training Officers, and more!
 We anticipate that within the next few years, the Bureau’s Patrol Division, Investigations Division, and Screening Division will expand to meet new responsibilities being tasked to the Bureau.
 Officers joining us now will likely enjoy additional opportunities from this expansion.
-Within the Bureau, all officers are currently tasked with at least one collateral specialty assignment.
-Future specialty assignments to include Detective and Bomb Detection K9 Handler.
-While prior police training and service is desirable, the Bureau is committed to training new candidates for law enforcement.
+Within the Bureau, all officers are currently tasked with at least one collateral specialty.
+Specialty assignments include, but are not limited to, Detective and K9 Handler.
+While prior police training and service are desirable, the Bureau is committed to training new candidates for law enforcement.
 Women and minorities are strongly urged to apply.
+The successful candidate will be a certified full-time police officer in the State of Maine or will be required to complete the basic police officer academy at MCJA within one year of hire.
+Apply before January 22!
+Careers at State of Maine (Executive Branch)

 Check Back Often for Job Postings

 When we have current openings for officers, watchpersons or screeners, we will indicate that on this page as well as on the Human Resources website.
-If you are interested in a career with Capitol Police, you can fill out an application by going to the Maine Careers Page at www.maine.gov/dps/jobs.html and following the directions.
+If you are interested in a career with Capitol Police, you can fill out an application by going to the Maine Careers Page at Careers at State of Maine (Executive Branch) and following the directions.
 Need a paper application?
 Please contact Human Resources at 623-6700.

 About Us